Mandarin & Mango Boutique Hotels

 Eating

-Your day starts with a leisurely breakfast - fresh fruit and juices, a plate of traditional Turkish cheese, tomatoes, cucumber, olives, eggs to order and crusty bread.
+Your day starts with a leisurely breakfast – fresh fruit and juices, a plate of traditional Turkish cheeses, tomatoes, cucumber, olives, eggs to order, pastries and crusty bread.
 The jams and marmalades are homemade; eggs are courtesy of Mandarin’s own chickens.

-At lunch, guests usually fend for themselves (though there is a lunch menu), but most drift back to the hotel in time for afternoon tea and cakes: a little pick-me-up of traditional Turkish pastries and a pot of tea or Turkish coffee.
+At lunch, guests usually fend for themselves (though there is a simple lunch menu), but most drift back to the hotel in time for afternoon tea and cakes: a little pick-me-up of traditional Turkish pastries, savouries and a pot of tea or Turkish coffee.

-The star of the show, however, is the candlelit, 5-course evening meal in the rooftop terrace restaurant.
-Prepare to unbutton your trousers as you tuck into a Turkish feast: usually traditional mezze followed by a meat or fish dish with fresh vegetables, and culminating with homemade cake for dessert.
+The star of the show, however, is the candlelit, 5-course evening meal served on a rooftop terrace or (in cooler weather) inside in one of the villa’s cosy lounge-dining rooms.
+Prepare to unbutton your trousers as you tuck into a Turkish feast: usually traditional mezze followed by soup, a hot starter, a meat or fish dish with fresh vegetables, and a homemade dessert.
 Courses are set each night, though vegetarian meals are available on request.

-If you want to eat out at lunchtime or, for a change of scene, in the evening, your best bet is to take a taxi, or a dolmus, to Olu Deniz.
+If you want to eat out, your best bet is to take a taxi, or a dolmus, to Olu Deniz.
 There are also a few small, local family-run restaurants nearby.
-One of the best is the Olive Tree - on a cliff-top terrace overlooking Kabak beach.
+One of the best is the Olive Tree – on a cliff-top terrace overlooking Kabak beach.

 Features include: